CETONI-Software/3rdparty-qtremoteobjects/README.md

                       |       Derived       |
                       +---------------------+

+This design is by intention.
 I found an explanation in the Qt mailing list:

 https://www.mail-archive.com/interest@qt-project.org/msg34040.html